barichd/brailleorch/borframework.md

 Indent by (spin box)
 default: 2 cells
 This will add additional cells after the set indentation point.

+Ignore non-musical elements (checkbox, default unchecked)
+Some countries don't align the music by the first musical symbol.
+They just align the parallel with the first braille cell.
+So texts or dynamics are aligned with notes, articulations or measure repeats.

 Keyboard measure number format (combo box)
 Don't show